amalani/environment/phabricator/readme.txt

 1. Install the extension
 2. Click on the extension icon -> click the new script icon
 3. Copy paste the contents of the script
-4. Update the @match url in the script to wherever your phabricator instance is.
+4. Update the @match url in the script to wherever your phabricator instance is hosted.
    For example, if phabricator works at https://secure.phabricator.com, you'll want to change the line to:

        @match        https://secure.phabricator.com/*